Jim247/MusoSpot---Next.js/README.md

 First, run the development server:

-run 'npm run seed-emulator' - to set emulator up with dummy users
+run 'npm run seed-users' - to set emulator up with dummy users

 run 'depcheck' for unused dependencies
 'npx unimported' for unused files and imports